Tuition and Fees

 - Return and raise their grade-point average, complete the required number of credits, and/or complete the program without Title IV funding; or

 - Apply for an undergraduate appeal from the Financial Aid Review Committee.
-This appeal is granted because of an exceptional or unusual circumstance and is good for one year (with a review after one semester), or for the completion of the degree or diploma, whichever comes first; or
+This appeal is granted because of an exceptional or unusual circumstance (or proximity to graduation for a 6-semester appeal) and is good for one year (with a review after one semester), or for the completion of the degree or diploma, whichever comes first; or

 - Attend another college or other post-secondary institution.